DillonSteyl/SCIE1000/Week 11/exppractice_1.md

 Step 1: Display a graph for the user with the given x and y arrays.
 Name the x axis "x", and the y axis "y".
 Give the graph the title "Exponential Model".
 Use black, circle markers ('o'), and no line.
 Use grid lines.

-Step 2: Allow the user to input the A0 and k values, respectively.
+Step 2: Allow the user to input their guesses for the A0 and k values, respectively.

 Step 3: Check to see if the A0 value is in the appropriate range: actual_value-3 <= entered_value <= actual_value+3